openmethane/setup_wrf/README.md

 When not running on NCI, a docker container is recommended to reduce the

-Note: the `--platform=linux/amd64` part in the following commands is optional, but required when running on Arm-based CPUs.

 This container can be built via:

 ```